-Monkeypox is a rare virus transmitted to humans from infected animals, most commonly rodents.
-It can then spread among humans but there is no evidence to date that person-to-person transmission alone can sustain the disease in the human population.
-Symptoms are similar to those seen in past smallpox patients, but are less severe.
-Smallpox was eradicated as a disease in 1980; however, monkeypox still occurs sporadically in remote parts of Central and West Africa, near tropical rainforests.
-Typically, case fatality in monkeypox outbreaks has been 1-10% but with appropriate care most patients will recover.
-This course provides a general introduction to monkeypox and is intended for health personnel responsible for prevention and control of monkeypox in humans. *(Cover image: Courtesy of CDC, USA)*
+Monkeypox is an emerging infectious disease caused by a virus transmitted to humans from infected animals, most commonly rodents.
+It can be spread to other people but person-to-person transmission alone cannot easily sustain an outbreak.
+The clinical presentation is similar to that seen in the past with smallpox but less severe.
+Smallpox was eradicated worldwide in 1980; however, monkeypox still occurs sporadically in parts of Central and West Africa, near tropical rainforests.
+Typically, case fatality in monkeypox outbreaks has been 1-10% but with appropriate care, most patients will recover.
+This course provides a general introduction to monkeypox and is intended for health personnel responsible for prevention and control of monkeypox.

 Learning objectives: By the end of this course, participants should be able to: